 Enbridge Gas has registered with the CRA, and its Exemption Certificate is available to all contracting parties so that sales to Enbridge Gas will be exempt from the federal carbon charge.
 This applies to deliveries to both "Enbridge Gas Operating as Union Gas" and "Enbridge Gas Operating as Enbridge Gas Distribution".

-Enbridge Gas' Exemption Certificate can be found by clicking on the following link:
+Enbridge Gas' Exemption Certificate can be found by clicking here.

 Generally, if Enbridge Gas is delivering natural gas to a counterparty at a delivery point in a "Listed Jurisdiction", Enbridge Gas is required to collect the amount of federal carbon charge.